Home » 9 easy day trips from Venice by train you can’t miss

 Verona between romance and history

-If chasing your inner Romeo and Juliet fantasies has always been your secret dream, then you should head to Verona on your day trip from Venice.
+If chasing your inner Romeo and Juliet fantasies has always been your secret dream, then you should visit Verona.

-Here you can see all the iconic sites associated with the story of the two Shakespearian lovers, including the famous balcony and the tomb of Juliet.
+Here, you can see all the iconic sites associated with the story of the two Shakespearian lovers, including the famous balcony and the tomb of Juliet, hidden in a 13th-century convent.

-A must-see in Verona is the Arena.
-It was built before Rome’s Colosseum and is the best-preserved Roman amphitheater in the world.
+A must-see in Verona is the Arena, built before Rome’s Colosseum and now the best-preserved Roman amphitheater in the world.
 Today, it serves as a fascinating open-air opera house.

-For a taste of Renaissance landscaping, be sure to check out the Giardino dei Giusti.
-It’s a beautiful garden that first opened its doors to the public in the 16th century.
+For a taste of Renaissance landscaping, be sure to visit the Giardino dei Giusti, a beautiful garden that first opened its doors to the public in the 16th century.

 How to get from Venice to Verona by train: it takes about 1 hour and 15 minutes to get from Venice to Verona.
 You can use either Trenitalia (Frecciarossa or Regionale Veloce) and Italo trains.

-Tip: one of my favourite things to do in Verona is visiting Juliet’s Club.
-There, you can become one of Juliet’s secretaries for a few hours!
+Val’s tip: one of my favorite things to do in Verona is visiting Juliet’s Club, where I can be one of Juliet’s secretaries for a few hours!
 I wrote about it here.

 Read more: What to see in Verona in 2 days